a1996850622/Select_Pthread_Server/README.md

 # Select_Pthread_Server
-A combination of select and pthread servers
+A combination of select and pthread server